 POST-ICECAP will use the training infrastructure of the ICECAP trial.
-The Clinical Coordinating Center (CCC) will execute POST-ICECAP sub-contracts as amendments to the ICECAP master contract and will train and monitor site performance.
-SIREN utilizes multiple methods to optimize the education and training of site personnel including face-to-face training at investigator meetings and online modules and certifications for re-training or training of new personnel.
-We successfully adapted all of these methods to remote training and monitoring during the COVID-19 pandemic.
+We successfully use methods for remote training and monitoring during the COVID-19 pandemic.
 At all POST-ICECAP enrollment locations, the site principal investigator, study teams, treating physicians, inpatient nursing staff, and outcome assessment investigators will receive appropriate training prior to study initiation.
 Training decay will be minimized with scheduled recertification and/or refresher training of study and clinical staff.
 Personnel responsible for outcomes assessment will be recertified frequently to ensure inter-rater reliability.